SystemsApproach/private5g/arch.rst

 Internet.
 For example, the *Passive Optical Network (PON)* that implements Fiber-to-the-Home is a prime candidate for implementing the RAN backhaul, with the RAN effectively running as an *overlay* on top of whatever technology is used.
+Switched ethernet, such as you might find in an enterprise, is another suitable choice.
 The backhaul network is obviously a necessary part of the RAN, but it is an implementation choice and not prescribed by the 3GPP standard.

 Although 3GPP specifies all the elements that implement the RAN and Mobile Core in an open standard—including sub-layers we have not yet